tonyedwardspz/the-stoic-generation/content/posts/ambition.md

 ---
-title: The Path to Wisdom:\ Balancing Ambition and Gratitude
+title: The Path to Wisdom is in balancing ambition with gratitude
 topics:
     - Personal Growth
     - Self-reflection